eddydg/learn-rebase-onto/README.md

 # Notes
 [1] You can think of a branch as a simple pointer on the last commit of a bunch.
-That's why you can reference both `branch-2` and `F`
+That is why you can reference both `branch-2` and `F`.

 [2] `branch-2@{1}` is the state of `branch-2` before the last change (i.e. before the rebase).
-Check `git reflog` for more information
+Check `git reflog` for more information.